RuchaWete/Transfer-learning/README.md

 ##Workflow

-.tensorflow gpu model is installed and imported
+1.tensorflow gpu model is installed and imported<br>

-utility modules(os,io,pathlib) of python are imported to change the path and directories of files.
+2.utility modules(os,io,pathlib) of python are imported to change the path and directories of files.<br>
   the tensorflow model garden cloned from git and  the object detection API which provides the required framework is installed<br>
-the following utility functions are imported :<br>
+3.the following utility functions are imported :<br>
   numpy  library for creating and handling multi-dimensional arrays of image data<br>
   modules from IPython.display to display images in Jupyter notebook.<br>
   colab_utils for mannually annotating the images<br>
   visualization_utils for visualising the detections<br>
   object detection utilities<br>
 5.function 'image_into_numpy' is defined to load images from file into a numpy array.<br>
 the image data is Obtained using the path in arguement and returned into a uint8 numpy array with shape(height, width, channels(RGB).<br>
 plot_detections function is Defined which has the arguements: the numpy arrays image_np, boxes, classes,   scores<br>